TeamYukki/YukkiMusicBot/config/README.md

 5. `PLAYLIST_FETCH_LIMIT` :  Maximum limit for fetching playlist's track from youtube, spotify, apple links.
 Default to 25
 6. `CLEANMODE_MINS` : Cleanmode time after which bot will delete its old messages from chats.
 Default to 5 Mins.
 7. `SUPPORT_CHANNEL` : If you've any channel for your music bot , fill it with your channel link
-8. `SUPPORT_GROUP` : If you've any group support for your music bot , fill it with your channel link
+8. `SUPPORT_GROUP` : If you've any group support for your music bot , fill it with your group link

 ## Play FileSize Limit Vars